ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 The former is full of sibilant Slavic consonants, with just a handful of vowels (all of the same duration) and stress falling in most cases on the penultimate syllable.

-The latter is all about vowels, which can vary in duration and chain into diphthongs (and even triphthongs!), while its word stress is pretty unpredictable.
+The latter is all about vowels, which can vary in duration and chain into diphthongs and even triphthongs, while its word stress is pretty unpredictable.

 I knew from the beginning I can’t be too dogmatic about the process.
 I allowed certain deviations (such as treating some diphthongs as single vowels) and focussed instead on retaining the caesura and overall rhythm.